 - the obvious event of one spouse moving out of the residence

-Importantly, if difficulties arise in determining whether you have separated from your spouse, the Court will presume that the date of service of a Divorce Complaint will operate as the date of separation.
+Importantly, if difficulties arise in determining whether you have separated from your spouse, the Court will presume the date of service of a Divorce Complaint to be the date of separation.

 What property is divided in a divorce?
 How is it divided?